Internal Medicine

 • Teaching

-The resident delivers two lectures to Pharm.D. students throughout the year.
-Residents also assist with small group facilitation, lab work, and course coordination.
-Teaching also occurs throughout the year as the resident presents interdisciplinary inservices to the medical and nursing staff and assists with precepting of Pharm.D. students in the experiential portion of their curriculum.
-The resident assumes primary precepting responsibility for P4 students during the latter part of the residency.
-The resident is expected to complete the Advanced Teaching Skills for Residents teaching certificate program.
+The resident delivers two formal platform presentations or classroom lectures and assumes primary precepting responsibility for P4 students during the latter part of the residency.
+Teaching also occurs throughout the year as the resident presents interdisciplinary inservices to the medical and nursing staff and assists with co-precepting of Pharm.D. students in the experiential portion of their curriculum.
+The resident has the option to complete the Advanced Teaching Skills for Residents teaching certificate program which involves additional teaching activities.

 • Research